-- 5. In the Does your Internet connection require a login? section, select the Yes radio button. - 6.
-From the Internet Service Provider menu, select the encapsulation method: PPPoE, L2TP, or PPTP. - 7.
-In the Login field, enter the login name that your ISP gave you.
+- 5. Select the Does your Internet connection require a login?
+Yes radio button.
+The page adjusts. - 6.
+From the Internet Service Provider menu, select PPPoE as the encapsulation method.

+7. In the Login field, enter the login name that your ISP gave you.